 No one can forget the story and filming location of The Lord of the Rings and The Hobbits trilogy.
-Peter Jackson was so much dedicated to the filming locations of his films, and he knew that New Zealand was the best location for that.
-Hence, he selected it.
-After watching these fantastic movies, everyone wanted to see the Hobbiton.
-But is it real or not?
+Peter Jackson was so dedicated to the filming locations of his films, and he knew that New Zealand was the best location for that.
+Hence, he selected it after the approval New Zealand army.

 15 Interesting Facts About Hobbiton New Zealand